 International brands adopt the KOL marketing

 “The enormous influence’s team up with anybody as long as the brands pay enough cash.
-The photographs they take are not really in the same class as the up and coming ones and the substance isn’t as great either.
-Slowly, you find that the greater influences sort of lose their character.”
+The photographs they take are not really in the same class as the up-and-coming ones and the substance isn’t as great either.
+Slowly, you find that the greater influences sort of losing their character.”

 The brand’s imaginative executive Alejandro Michele has been endeavoring to associate the brand with a more youthful age, and along these lines of doing as such can fill in as a specific lesson for brands, says Kim Legitimizes, CEO of China influence advertising stage PARKLAND.